larstrk/larstrk/README.md

 👀 I’m interested in Coding and Climbing

-🌱 I’m currently learning web development
+🌱 I’m currently learning web development with The Odin Project

 💞️ I’m looking to collaborate on sustainable projects